 - How does the number of available registers affect a system?

 - What if x86-64 only had two registers?

 - "Register Pressure" becomes a problem

-- Accessing 3+ things at once becomes a problem
+- Accessing 3+ things at once requires memory

 - Way more memory reads/writes

 - What if x86-64 instead had 512 registers?

 - Most of the registers would never be used

+- For any realistic program

 - Could have spent that silicon on something more important